ringzer0x00/wassilly/README.md

 # wassilly
 WebAssembly Ain't So SILLY

-Artifact for the paper `Hybrid Call Graph Analysis for WebAssembly: Combining Abstract Interpretation and Specification in the Pursue of Soundness` by Mattia Paccamiccio, Franco Raimondi, Michele Loreti.
+Artifact for the paper `Hybrid Call Graph Analysis for WebAssembly: Combining Abstract Interpretation and Specification in the Pursue of Soundness` (under review) by Mattia Paccamiccio, Franco Raimondi, Michele Loreti.

 For installation instruction see [INSTALL.md](https://github.com/ringzer0x00/wassilly/blob/master/INSTALL.md).